 Photo courtesy Vancouver Whitecaps FC 2

-VANCOUVER, B.C. – Vancouver Whitecaps FC 2 announced on Thursday that the club has signed Residency graduate midfielder David Norman Jr. to a professional contract, pending league and federation approval.
+VANCOUVER, B.C. – Vancouver Whitecaps FC 2 announced on Thursday that the club had signed Residency defender/midfielder Michael Baldisimo to his first professional contract.
+The signing is pending league and federation approval.